mpilgrem/fritzing-battery-box/README.md

-# fritzing-battery-box
+# fritzing-battery-mount
-Battery box parts for use with Fritzing
+Battery mount parts for use with Fritzing